jeremyricketts/chromedesaturate/README.md

 ## Issue 2: Safari is rendering a different, more muted color.

-Clearly, Apply agrees that the colors are garish because Safari is not rendering the colors accurately (as shown above).
+Clearly, Apple agrees that the colors are garish because Safari is not rendering the colors accurately (as shown above).
 It's rendering more palatable, muted tones we're used to seeing for those colors.

 ## A workaround (for Chrome at least):